metaplex-foundation/umi/docs/kinobi.md

 getMplTokenMetadataProgramId(umi); // -> PublicKey
 ```

 Note that Kinobi does not auto-generate a Umi plugin for your client allowing you to customize it however you want.
-That means you'll need to create a plugin yourself and, at the very least, register the programs defined in your client.
+That means you'll need to create a plugin yourself and, at the very least, register the programs defined by your client.
 Here's an example using the `MplTokenMetadata` program.

 ```ts
 export const mplTokenMetadata = (): UmiPlugin => ({